dambrogia/rails-appointments-api/README.md

 # Rails Appointments API

-The API allows you to create users, appointments and appointment guests.
+The is a sample API that allows you to create users, appointments and appointment guests.

 ____